Hyundai Certified Pre-Owned Warranty

 Hyundai’s warranties are measured from when the vehicle was first purchased, which is why a “10-year warranty” doesn’t give you 10 years of coverage.

-However, the factory powertrain warranty doesn’t transfer, meaning it only applies to the original owner of the car.
-So, if you buy a used Hyundai, you’re generally only getting whatever’s left of the five-year/60,000-mile factory bumper-to-bumper warranty.
+However, the factory powertrain warranty only fully applies to the original owner of the car; if the car is sold, the powertrain warranty drops to five years/60,000 miles from the original purchase date.
+So if you buy a used Hyundai, you’re generally only getting whatever’s left of that and the five-year/60,000-mile factory bumper-to-bumper warranty.

 When you buy CPO, though, Hyundai will reinstate your vehicle’s 10-year/100,000-mile powertrain warranty, albeit with a $50 deductible that isn’t present in the factory warranty.

-So, with a CPO Hyundai, you’re getting four years/40,000 miles of extra powertrain protection with a $50 deductible.
+So, with a CPO Hyundai, you’re getting four years/40,000 miles of extra powertrain protection with a $50 deductible (which you’ll pay each time you go in for a covered repair).

 The biggest drawback to Hyundai’s CPO warranty is that it doesn’t include extra bumper-to-bumper coverage.
 Even Kia — a company Hyundai technically owns — offers the standard one year of added bumper-to-bumper protection with its CPO cars.